vybhavjain/AI-VocationalCourse/README.md

 3) Vacuum cleaner world:

 In the simple world, the vacuum cleaner agent has a location sensor and a dirt sensor so that it knows where it is (room A or room B) and whether the room is dirty.
 It can go left, go right, suck, and idle.

+4) shortest distance:

+It is an applications of BFS to solve the arad traveling problem which is a problem that requires travelling to the city of Bucharest from Arad given the Straight Line Distance (SLD) of the various connecting cities in the shortest route available.